renatoalmeida49/todo-api/README.md

 }
 ```

-## TODO
+## :satellite: TODO

 :white_medium_square: A better error handling on server side
 :white_check_mark: Documentation of the API

-## Author
+## :smile: Author

 * Renato Novaes
 * [Website](https://www.renatonovaes.dev)
 * [Linkedin](https://www.linkedin/in/renatonovaes49)
 * [Instagram](https://www.instagram/novaes_r)

-## Acknowledgments
+## :clap: Acknowledgments

-* Rafael Rodrigues - My boss, coworker and friend.
+* **Rafael Rodrigues** - My boss, coworker and friend.
 The one who told me to learn Node and offered all the help along the way.

-* Gabriel Luz - My coworker and friend.
+* **Gabriel Luz** - My coworker and friend.
 He gave me very detailed explanations about how to build and set everything up.
 Besides helped me with some errors and bugs during the development.